Jenniferwonder/full-stack-note/Front-End/React/React Basics/JSX (Lists).md

 ### https://react.dev/learn#writing-markup-with-jsx

-## component also can’t return multiple JSX tags
+## component also can't return multiple JSX tags

 ### You have to wrap them into a shared parent, like a `<div>...</div>` or an empty `<>...</>` wrapper